cvc5/ethos/user_manual.md

 Since the validation is relying on the fact that alfc can faithfully parse the original *.smt2 file, validation will only succeed if the signatures used by the ALF checker exactly match the syntax for terms in the *.smt2 file.
 Minor changes in how terms are represented will lead to mismatches.
-For this reason, alfc additionally supports providing an optional normalization routine to the `reference` command:
-- `(reference <string> <term>)`, which includes the file indicated by the given string and specifies all assumptions must match an assertion after running the provided normalization function.
+For this reason, alfc additionally supports providing an optional normalization routine via `(reference <string> <term>)`, which includes the file indicated by the given string and specifies all assumptions must match an assertion after running the provided normalization function.

 For example:
 ```